stephen-c-perry/Telco_Churn_Classification_Project/ReadMe.md

+# Telco Churn Classification Project

-This repo is for my first complete data science project.
-I'll be using the telco churn dataset to predict customer churn.
+I'll be using the telco churn dataset to find drivers of churn and predict which current customers will churn.
+This is important because it will help Telco retain customers and improve customer satisfaction.

 1) project description with goals